blossomfinance/rest-ez/docs/md/docs/basic-concepts.md

 ## The High-level View

-REST-EZ's main purpose is to test HTTP-based APIs without code, and make API testing easy, free and fast for everyone.
+REST-EZ's main purpose is to test HTTP-based APIs without code, and make API testing easy, free, and fast for everyone.

 Write your API test specification and tell REST-EZ to run them.
 API test specification is written in YAML and we call each YAML file a test suite, with the option to write Javascript (using any `npm` module if needed) to implement custom logic.